-I spent 3 months locked down in DC.
+I spent three months locked down in DC.
 Then I went to a mall in Utah.

 Outside, we gathered our composure and decided to try again.
 When we attempted to access H&M from an outdoor entrance, we ran smack into a long line of people clumped together waiting to eat Factory Nachos at an indoor table at the Cheesecake Factory.
 Yes, an indoor table, which people in hard hit cities like New York and DC are unlikely to see for months.
 The H&M door was closed, so we had to go through the main mall entrance, where we were met with nothing more than a sad looking hand sanitizer dispenser and a chirpy sign telling us to “feel safe, shop happy.”

-The scene inside was a haphazard implementation of Republican Governor Gary Herbert’s reopening recommendations from May that people wear masks and businesses enforce social distancing.
+The scene inside was a haphazard implementation of Republican Gov. Gary Herbert’s reopening recommendations from May that people wear masks and businesses enforce social distancing.
 But these were only recommendations, not requirements.

 Some stores were still closed, like the jewelry store and the Build-a-Bear (sorry kids).
 Others were wide open, with people coming and going freely and milling around inside.
 At Victoria’s Secret, there must have been 40 people lined up shoulder to shoulder at the entrance waiting to peruse panties and try on bustiers.
 The store was limiting occupancy inside, an attempt at enforcing social distancing that was all but defeated by the crowd assembled in the mall corridor.
 We found a similar scene at H&M, which had closed off all the entrances but one, inside the mall, forcing customers into another bottleneck.